Jennifer Paige: Jennifer Paige

-The lead single, "Crush", was a hit, and was followed by two other singles, "Sober" and "Always You", the latter reaching #6 on the Billboard Dance Chart.
+Her debut album, Jennifer Paige, was released in August 1998, and consisted of guitar-driven mid-tempo songs.
+Critics took notice of her voice.
+"Crush" was followed by two other singles, "Sober" and "Always You", the latter reaching #6 on the Billboard Dance Chart.

 In the summer of 2000, Paige recorded a new song for the soundtrack of the film Autumn in New York, called "Beautiful".